 - A centrally maintained and managed knowledge base in which Jisc Collections collates, verifies and updates knowledge base data, to avoid costly and wasteful duplication of effort by libraries all trying to do the same thing by themselves.
 More and more institutions are taking advantage of the fact that Jisc Collections will do a lot of the work involved in getting local institutional information uploaded into KB+.

-- Verified, accurate and up-to-date publication information for e-journal agreements, including national and regional consortium agreements from across the UK and a growing number of non-Jisc packages.
+- Verified, accurate and up-to-date publication information for e-journal and e-books agreements, including national and regional consortium agreements from across the UK and a growing number of non-Jisc packages.
 All of this is made available under an open licence and disseminated throughout the library supply chain so that the right organisations have the data they need when they need it.
 Currently Ex Libris, Proquest, OCLC and EBSCO all use KB+ data in their systems.
 For a full list of the packages available from KB+ please visit the public exports page.

 - Subscription information and management tools to help institutions track details of entitlements and journal coverage, manage renewals, compare different journal packages, view usage statistics from JUSP, and exports formatted for use with link resolvers.